A Crispy Baked Tofu Recipe

 - Lay tofu out on parchment-lined baking sheet so pieces are not touching.
 Bake for 30-40 minutes, stirring once or twice, until toasty in color.

-If you make this, please comment here or share a pic with me on Instagram!
+If you make this crispy baked tofu recipe or have a question about tofu, please comment here or share a pic with me on Instagram!

 Like this crispy baked tofu recipe?
 You can also find it in my Swimming Rama tofu bowl.